dmbarbour/wikilon/docs/ABCRT.md

 Assuming a value that might be relevant or linear but that will not be used, annotate it as garbage with `{&trash}`.
 This allows the runtime to recycle the memory immediately.
 A placeholder is left, requiring only a small constant amount of space.
 Attempting to observe the placeholder will appear as a type error.
 The value will preserve known substructural attributes of the original (with pending values or parallel futures treated as linear).

+Trashed values can be serialized as `[]kf{&trash}` with `kf` depending on substructural type.

+### Undefined Values and Computations

+Trashed data also serves a potential useful role for TODO implementations, or serving similar to Haskell's `undefined` values.

 ## Shared Blocks and Internal Bytecode

 I need high performance, non-copying, compact, shared memory blocks of code.
 The 'sharing' is performance essential for tight loops of code (because fixpoint copies code).
 But sharing for `wikrt_move()` could be very convenient.
 This is most essential for performance.
 I must be able to: